Pony-House/Client/info/dev/requests.md

 Made by aisa

-    1 - Don't mark messages as read if the window isn't focused.
-    2- Don't switch to a room when joined via invite on another session.
+    1- Don't switch to a room when joined via invite on another session.

 Made by Me